-Stevenage Borough Council Financial Contribution

-Biodiversity Enhancements Approximate financial

-contribution of £2,458,524.00.

-(Based on the originally

-submitted scheme)

-Community Green and cricket pavilion To be determined and agreed

-by the Assistant Director of

-Planning and Regulation in

-consultation with the Chair

-Meadway Sports Pitches and Pavilion £400,000 (only payable if not

-paid to the Council pursuant to

-an easement)

-Hertfordshire County Council

-Primary Education - Towards the new primary Transfer of 3 hectares (ha) of

-school. land and a financial contribution

-of £14,093,513 or, for the

-developers to deliver the

-primary school (to a HCC

-agreed specification and

-standards) and to transfer the

-school to HCC.

-Highway Mitigation measures See paragraph 7.3.30 onwards

-Sports England

-Indoor Sport

-- Sport Hall £692,083.00

-- Swimming Pool (Replacement Facility) £756,731.00

-- Rinks of an Indoor Bowls Centre £18,691.00
+Stevenage Borough Council Financial Contribution Biodiversity Enhancements Approximate financial contribution of £2,458,524.00.
+(Based on the originally submitted scheme) Community Green and cricket pavilion To be determined and agreed by the Assistant Director of Planning and Regulation in Mandager Charte Ditabas and Devillar consultation with the Chair Meadway Sports Pitches and Pavilion £400,000 (only payable if not paid to the Council pursuant to an easement) Hertfordshire County Council an easement) Primary Education - Towards the new primary Transfer of 3 hectares (ha) of school. land and a financial contribution of £14,093,513 or, for the developers to deliver the primary school (to a HCC agreed specification and standards) and to transfer the school to HCC.
+Highway Mitigation measures See paragraph 7.3.30 onwards Sports England Indoor Sport - Sport Hall £692,083.00 Swimming Real (Penlacement Eccility) £756,731.00 - Rinks of an Indoor Bowls Centre 82 £18,691.00

-Outdoor Sport Football Pitches/Rugby Union Pitches/Hockey Pitches and 3G artificial £311,815.00 grass pitches - Changing Room Provision £346,473.00 The financial contributions sought are approximate based on the housing mix for Phase 1 and the indicative housing mix for Phases 2 to 4.
-Total (Approximately and subject to agreement of unknown contributions to be agreed by the Assistant Director of Planning and Regulation in £2,526,063.00 consultation with the Chair) NHS and CCG If the proposed on-site GP surgery is not Approximate financial required, then a financial contribution in-lieu contribution - £3,414,864.00 would be sought.
-NOTE:- All financial obligations would be index line nked.
+Outdoor Sport - Football Pitches/Rugby Union Pitches/Hockey Pitches and 3G artificial grass pitches £311,815.00 - Changing Room Provision £346,473.00 The financial contributions sought are approximate based on the housing mix for Phase 1 and the indicative housing mix for Phases 2 to 4. , , , £2,526,063.00 of unknown contributions to be agreed by the Assistant Director of Planning and Regulation in consultation with the Chair) NHS and CCG If the proposed on-site GP surgery is not Approximate financial required, then a financial contribution in-lieu contribution - £3,414,864.00 would be sought.
+NOTE:- All financial obligations would be index linked.

-- 7.3.8 Turning to the recently adopted Developer Contributions SPD (2021), this SPD introduces a new requirement that developers of major development when signing an agreement with the Council, will need to: - Attempt to fill 5% to 10% of construction jobs on-site associated with the development with Stevenage Residents; - Attempt to fill 1 apprenticeship position per 10 construction jobs on-site with a Stevenage Resident or Student (cap requirement of 10 apprenticeships); - Report whether or not these requirements are met; and - Provide a financial contribution in lieu of not achieving either or both targets.
+- 7.3.8 Turning to the recently adopted Developer Contributions SPD (2021), this SPD introduces a new requirement that developers of major development when signing an agreement with the Council, will need to: - Attempt to fill 5% to 10% of construction jobs on-site associated with the development with Stevenage Residents; - Attempt to fill 1 apprenticeship position per 10 construction jobs on-site with a Stevenage Resident or Student (cap requirement of 10 apprenticeships); - Report whether or not these requirements are met: and - Provide a financial contribution in lieu of not achieving either or both targets.